 The majority of these projects were funded for residential (municipal) water, for both water delivery and secondary water projects.
-The second largest investment was in irrigation water efficiency, which in northern Utah, could prove beneficial to the Great Salt Lake.
-The charts on this page do not reflect federal grants, including those provided through the Infrastructure Investment and Jobs Act.
-In the 2022 General Session, Utah maximized its matching potential with the expectation of receiving over $144 million for Drinking Water and Wastewater (Water Quality) projects.
+The second largest investment was in irrigation water efficiency which, in northern Utah, could prove beneficial to the Great Salt Lake.
+The charts on this page do not reflect direct federal grants, including those provided through the Infrastructure Investment and Jobs Act (IIJA).
+In the 2022 General Session, Utah maximized its federal grant matching potential with the expectation of receiving over $144 million for Drinking Water and Wastewater (Water Quality) projects through the IIJA.

 Currently, the state’s precipitation level is slightly above the 10-year average, snowpack is ahead of schedule, and most reservoirs (spare Lake Powell) are close to 80 percent full.
 As the wettest months of the year wrap up, we’ll see how these recent investments have made the state more resilient to the full landscape of water scenarios.